Popular cheese brand recalls over contamination concerns

-PLYMOUTH, WIS. - Wisconsin-based cheesemaker Sargento Foods Inc. is recalling a specialty cheese because of possible bacterial contamination.
+PLYMOUTH, WI (AP) - Wisconsin-based cheesemaker Sargento Foods Inc. is recalling a specialty cheese because of possible bacterial contamination.

 A company in Indiana notified Sargento that it supplied the company with a Longhorn Colby Cheese that may be contaminated with Listeria monocyctogenes.